DShield-ISC/dshield/README.md

 Configuration parameters like your API Key will be retained.
 To edit the configuration, edit /etc/dshield.conf.

+# Todos

+- see comments in install.sh
+- provide a script to update all Python packages to most recent version using pip
+- many other stuff :)

 # DEV Instance - web.py and sitecopy.py